HamidSherz/Sales-Analysis-and-Forecasting/README.md

 ## Assumptions and Caveats
 Throughout the analysis, the following assumptions were made:

-1. **Assumption 1**: Missing data for certain regions was assumed to be from the company's headquarters province, which could potentially impact regional analysis.
+- Missing data for certain regions was assumed to be from the company's headquarters province, which could potentially impact regional analysis.

-2. **Assumption 2**: It was assumed that customer demographics remained relatively stable over the analyzed period, allowing for consistent comparisons across different customer segments.
+- It was assumed that customer demographics remained relatively stable over the analyzed period, allowing for consistent comparisons across different customer segments.

-3. **Assumption 3**: The sales and profit data were assumed to be accurately recorded, with no significant errors in the transactional records that could distort the analysis.
+- The sales and profit data were assumed to be accurately recorded, with no significant errors in the transactional records that could distort the analysis.

-4. **Assumption 4**: Product defects or aging inventory were considered likely factors contributing to negative profit margins in specific regions, necessitating further investigation and remedial action.
+- Product defects or aging inventory were considered likely factors contributing to negative profit margins in specific regions, necessitating further investigation and remedial action.